LMS Route: Rugby to Leamington Spa (Avenue)

 Dunchurch Station: lnwrdun1337b

-reflecting the changes in design of coaching stock.
-Early stock derived from
+required for 20th century coaching stock.
+Early coaching stock derived from

-horse drawn coaches which had steps from the compartment down to the ground.
+horse drawn coaches and therefore had steps from the compartment down to a

 back